 Nathan was a computer fanatic.
 He could take a computer apart and put it back together, and it would be running.
 He could speak Spanish, French, English and Japanese, that he taught himself to do.
 He loved anything to do with Japanese.
 He did origami swans and stars, and he loved Japanese music, movies, anime, but they were not something a child should watch as cartoons.
 His favorite book was Dante's Inferno.
 He loved swimming, canoeing and being with his closest friends, playing video games and helping anyone who needed help.
 He would give you everything he had to have a friend.
 He also has Japanese swords.

-These five special gifts for Angel Nathan are from my friend Marie.
+These four special gifts for Angel Nathan are from my friend Marie.

 You can visit her website for her son Rob here ~ Rob Northrop's Site.